 In accordance with Policy 214, students who are absent from school are required to make up the work missed in each class.
 It is the student's responsibility to become familiar with the following guidelines regarding make-up work and pursue the successful completion of all class work missed.
+Please refer to your respective teacher's Schoology Webpage as a resource as well.
 This includes all classes such as Fitness, Music, Art, and Family and Consumer Science (FACS).

 - 1. In the secondary schools, the students shall be responsible for contacting the instructors concerning arrangements to make up work missed or exams. - 2.
-Such make-up work, if completed within this policy's requirements, shall not receive less credit, unless the absence was a class cut or unlawful absence.

-- 3. It is strongly recommended that students have not less than the number of days they were absent to complete the make-up assignments. - 4.
+Such make-up work, if completed within this policy's requirements, shall not receive less credit, unless the absence was a class cut or unlawful absence. - 3.
+It is strongly recommended that students have not less than the number of days they were absent to complete the make-up assignments. - 4.
 Teachers are encouraged to create make-up exams that are different from the actual test administered on test day.
 However, the level of difficulty of the exam may not be increased as compared with the regular exam administered to the rest of the class.